MislavJaksic/Knowledge-Repository/Technology/DevOps/Container/Kubernetes/Docs/GettingStarted/Learning/InstallingKubernetesWithMinikube/README.md

 TODO

 ```
-# Note: if you get `pod has unbound immidiate PersistentVolumeCliam` error
+# Note: if you get `pod has unbound immediate PersistentVolumeClaim` error
 # Note: check if you defined a `PersistentVolume`
 ```